 - First of all, the queen wore a jeweled crown that sparkled under the bright lights.

-- Moreover, the artist painted a jeweled sky, filled with stars that looked like tiny gems.
+- Moreover, the artist painted a jeweled sky, where the stars looked like tiny gems.

-- In addition, the dancers moved gracefully across the stage in costumes covered with jeweled patterns.
+- In addition, the dancers moved gracefully across the stage in costumes covered with jeweled patterns and crystal-like accents.

-- As a result, the entire room looked magical, as if it had been touched by jeweled light.
+- As a result, the entire room felt magical, as if it had been touched by jeweled light.

 - Finally, her jeweled bracelet caught everyone’s attention during the celebration.